Israr-11/payloadgen/README.md

----
-title: PayloadGen ❴ ⚡ ❵
-description: Generate realistic API payloads instantly from your code.
-slug: /
----

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # PayloadGen ❴ ⚡ ❵

 > **Generate realistic API payloads instantly from your code**

 **PayloadGen** is a powerful Visual Studio Code extension that scans your JavaScript/TypeScript code and generates realistic dummy data for API testing.
-Especially useful for **Express (js, ts) ** and **Mongoose/MongoDB** workflows.
+It is especially useful for **Express (js, ts) ** and **Mongoose/MongoDB** workflows.

 ![PayloadGen Demo](https://res.cloudinary.com/cloudupload11111/video/upload/v1748684232/opensource/PayloadGen%20Demo.mp4)